simongregersen/thyultra/content.en/about.md

 - Potato chips
 - Small granola bars from Nordthy

-Participants on the 50 miles courses can have **1 dropbag** delivered to aid station 5 in Klitmøller.
+In addition, participants on the 50 miles course can have **1 dropbag** delivered to aid station 5 in Klitmøller.
 Participants on the 100 miles courses can have **2 dropbags** delivered, one to aid station 3 in Bulbjerg and one to aid station 5 in Klitmøller.

 Dropbags have to be safely packaged and clearly marked with your bib number and name.
-Maximum capacity is 20 L. Dropbags are handed over to the race organizers in the start area and will be brought to the finish after its use.
+Maximum capacity is 20 L. Dropbags are handed over to the organizers at the start and will be brought to the finish after its use.

 ### Overview of aid stations